Hartz Mountains (Tasmania)

 The Hartz Mountains are mountains with twin peaks located in southern Tasmania, Australia.
 The mountains are situated 55 km south west of Hobart, via Geeveston, and are part of the Hartz Mountains National Park.
 The Hartz Mountains area experiences typical south-west weather conditions.
 In all seasons there can be snow, chilling rains, low temperatures, strong winds, upslope fog and sudden weather changes.

 With an elevation of 1254 m above sea level, the Hartz Peak is the highest point of the Hartz Mountains, and in fine weather the summit offers one of the best views of the southwest and north.
 This walk (5 hours return) is only for fit and experienced walkers.

 Climate

 Climate data for the region are sourced from Keoghs Pimple, at an altitude of 831 m and operating since 1996.
-It is an extremely rainy climate with 252 such days per annum, though which seldom falls heavily but rather as light showers or drizzle.
+It is an extremely rainy climate with 252 such days per annum, though which tends to fall as light showers or drizzle, with frequent snowfalls that can occur at any time of the year.
 The mean afternoon relative humidity, is likewise extraordinary.